Quentin-Desmettre/EpiLinter/README.md

 In order to detect your style errors and parse your code, this extension uses Docker.
 If Docker is not installed, EpiLinter will use its server.

 Using the Docker option, EpiLinter creates a Docker container on your computer, which will act as a server and listen on port 8081 by default.
 You can modify this behaviour by changing some parameters:
-- To change the port on which the Docker container is listening, update the `tokenizer_port` extension's worksapce parameter to a free port.
+- To change the port on which the Docker container is listening, update the `tokenizer_port` extension's workspace/user parameter to a free port.
-- To force EpiLinter to use its server, update the `use_docker` extension extension's worksapce parameter to `true`.
+- To force EpiLinter to use its server, update the `use_docker` extension extension's workspace/user parameter to `true`.
 Please note that this is not the recommended way, as querying the EpiLinter server requires a network connection.
 Though, this may be a good option if your computer has limited place, as the Docker container will take roughly 500MB of disk space.

 <br>